-EMTs in Washington state are also trained to place intermediate airway devices, administer epinephrine to patients in anaphylactic shock, and use of semi-automated external defibrillators.
+EMT's in Washington state are also trained to place intermediate airway devices, administer epinephrine to patients in anaphylactic shock, and use semi-automated external defibrillators.

-The EMT 101 course is offered every fall and during the spring quarter every even year.
-The updated 2013 EMT course application is available at "GETTING STARTED IN THE PROGRAM" link.
+The EMT 101 course is offered every fall and spring quarter.
+The updated EMT course application is available here.

-AEMT (EMT 102) is an advanced level EMS course between EMT and paramedic.
-It is not required to take AEMT in order to progress to paramedic.
+Advanced EMT is an advanced level EMS course between EMT and Paramedic.
+It is not required to take Advanced EMT in order to progress to Paramedic.
 The course is offered as needed; determined by the EMS officers and fire chiefs from rural departments.
-CBC currently does not have any plans to hold an AEMT course.
-The state of Washington is in the process of updating the curriculum for this EMS level.
-When the new curriculum is established, CBC will advertise future offerings on this page.
+Please monitor this page for information on the next course offering.

 October 18, 2019